dave-beings/beings-marketing/strategy/content-planning/lead-nurturing-system.md

 You might be curious what this actually looks like in practice.

-I'd love to show you a quick demo of ADA - our co-intelligence platform.
-No sales pitch, just a 15-minute walkthrough of how it works with real research data.
+Instead of just talking about it, why not try it yourself?

+Start your free 14-day trial of ADA - no credit card required, no sales calls, just you and the platform.

-You'll see:
+You'll be able to:
-• How it structures unorganized interview feedback
+• Upload your own interview data and see the analysis
-• The psychometric analysis that Ben called "like having our own little psychiatrist"
+• Experience the psychometric insights Ben called "like having our own little psychiatrist"
-• How it learns your briefing style and methodology
+• Test how it learns your briefing style and methodology
-• The quality of insights it generates

-Interested?
-Just hit reply and I'll send over some times that work.

-If not, no worries - I'll keep sharing useful insights either way.
+• Generate insights from your real research data

+Ready to see what ADA can do for your work?

+Start your free trial: [Trial Signup Link]

+Questions?
+Just hit reply - I'm here to help you succeed.

 Best,
 Dave

 P.S.
-Here's what Ben from Quadrangle said after using it: "I'll buy your hand off for that."
+Most researchers see value within their first session.
+Give it 15 minutes and see what you think.
 ```

 ---